ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### different cloud services / service type:
 [pros and cons](https://docs.microsoft.com/en-ca/learn/modules/fundamental-azure-concepts/categories-of-cloud-services)
-- **Serveless**. enables developers to build applications faster by eliminating the need for them to manage infrastructure.
+- **Serverless**. enables developers to build applications faster by eliminating the need for them to manage infrastructure.
 With serverless applications, the cloud service provider automatically provisions, scales, and manages the infrastructure required to run the code
 - **IaaS**: provider will keep the hardware up-to-date, but operating system maintenance and network configuration is up to you
     - Virtual Machines. rapid deployment
     - Kubernets